legendarycode3/raffle-smart-contract/README.md

 * Test thoroughly on Sepolia before deploying to mainnet.
 * Use a secure private key management solution.
 * Consider adding emergency withdrawal or pause functionality for production deployments.
-* Perform a professional security
+* Perform a professional security audit before handling significant funds.

 ## Learn More (Resources)